Skip to main content

 Currently, for any given Snowflake account, SSO works with only one account URL at a time: either the public account URL or the URL associated with the private connectivity service.

-1. Open a Support case with Snowflake to allow access from the dbt Cloud AWS account
+1. Open a support case with Snowflake to allow access from the dbt Cloud AWS or Entra ID account.

 • Provide them with your dbt Cloud account ID along with any other information requested in the article.